 Allows patients to initiate a TeleHealth consultation with a single click or a tap.

 Optimized user experience across devices (desktop, mobile, and tablet).
 Your patients should be able to access you in your digital waiting room through a multitude of channels.

 This enables you to quickly and conveniently inform patients that their appointment is about to start or that the provider has arrived in the waiting area.
 It will also allow you to keep in touch with your provider in-between visits.

 Many clinics used simple, free services like Zoom, FaceTime, and Skype to quickly transition to a digital health model amid the pandemic.
 While these services have their place, don’t let them overshadow the importance of a robust and secure telemedicine solution.
 If your current one isn’t actively maintaining HIPAA compliance, it’s time to look for a new telemedicine platform.
 Healthcare IT firms understand the importance of data security and can provide security solutions for both providers and patients.
 While TeleHealth technology might help you update your practice, you should never put patient safety ahead of innovation.

-TeleHealth services require utmost security of data, which requires a truly robust and secure TeleHealth solution.
+TeleHealth reimbursement require utmost security of data, which requires a truly robust and secure TeleHealth solution.
 During Covid, many practices moved to free services like zoom and Skype to turn towards a reliable digital model.
 But, these services are not the replacement for a truly robust and secure TeleHealth solution.
 If your TeleHealth platform doesn’t actively ensure HIPAA compliance, it’s time to find the one that does.
 Healthcare IT companies nowadays are putting in their best efforts and resources in ensuring the security of PHI, providing the best TeleHealth software for providers and patients.
 While TeleHealth technology might help you update your practice, you should never put patient safety ahead of innovation.

 Quick Appointment Management: